-Medicare is not a complex subject as long as you are familiar with Medicare checkpoints.
+UPDATE Jan.
+14, 2019.
+Medicare is not a complicated subject as long as you are familiar with Medicare checklist.
 These are not strict rules like ‘Who is eligible for Medicare?’ or ‘How do I apply for Medicare?’ but rather practical, common sense tips that can help you to avoid errors and save a substantial amount of money.
-Therefore, getting as much knowledge as possible about these Medicare checkpoints is quite important.
+Therefore, getting as much knowledge as possible about the Medicare checklist is quite essential.
 Some of them are applicable only when you are turning 65 (or get Medicare because of a disability).
 Others are available, once you are on Medicare.
-In any case, here are our guidelines for the question “What to know about Medicare to avoid costly Medicare mistakes”.
+In any case, here is our Medicare checklist.
+It will help you to avoid costly Medicare mistakes.

 It depends on whether